SpaceagencyArchitects/SpA_Styleguide/content/notes/1_Principles/Allocation of Information.md

 The _architectural drawing set_ includes ‘assembly of elements’ schedules, e.g. door schedule and the room (finishes) schedule.

-They are printed on the same size paper as the rest of the set and include the BVN title block, drawing name and revision column.
+They are printed on the same size paper as the rest of the set and include the SpA title block, drawing name and revision column.

 #### Specifications